bryanluby/ConferenceNotes/2015-06-AltConf.md

 ## RACDC

-*RACDC was not part of AltConf but took place during the same week.*
+*RACDC was not part of AltConf but took place at GitHub during the same week.*

 ### Intro